Chia-Network/chia-docs/docs/01introduction/what-is-chia.md

 ### Improved Pooling

 Like many other blockchains, Chia allows pooling to smooth out the rewards structure for smaller farmers.
-However, Chia's pooling protocol has three unique features.
+However, Chia's pooling protocol has three unique features:

   * Farmers create new blocks, whether they're farming solo or as a member of a pool.

   This design decision was made in conjunction with Chia's goal of decentralization.
-In other blockchains such as Bitcoin, four or five pools control over 51% of the hashrate on any given day.
+In other blockchains such as Bitcoin, four or five pools control over 51% of the global hashrate on any given day.
 (Sources: [blockchain.com](https://www.blockchain.com/pools "blockchain.com pie chart of Bitcoin's hashrate distribution"), [blockchair.com](https://blockchair.com/bitcoin/charts/hashrate-distribution "blockchair.com pie chart of Bitcoin's hashrate distribution")) Arguably, the easiest way to attack Bitcoin would be to bribe each of these pools' operators.

   In Chia, the pool operators are only responsible for distributing rewards.
 They cannot modify the blockchain.
 Therefore, Chia's pooling protocol doesn't lead to increased centralization.